-- Resources available (land, water, climatic conditions, seeds etc.), type of technology a. in use (bullocks, ploughs - tractors, pump sets, means of transport), division of labour among the groups (unemployment, under employment). - Ownership pattern land, livestock, ploughs, tractors, pump sets, transport etc., b. according to classes and gender. - Access to facilities of credit, irrigation, fertilizers, seeds, storage in relation to class c. groups and gender. - d.
-Land cultivation pattern - family labour / herd labour / tenancy or share cropping and consequent relation of different class groups to land; rent or wages paid-profit and loss in relation to the owner, tenant, labourer and gender. - Income distribution pattern, income disparities (growing or reducing) among class e. groups and within each class - f.
-The type of economy - subsistence or market surplus according to classes.
+- a.
+Resources available, Ownership pattern, division of labour among the groups - b.
+Access to facilities of credit, irrigation, fertilizers, seeds, storage in relation to class groups and gender. - d.
+Land cultivation pattern family labour / herd labour / tenancy or share cropping and consequent relation of different class groups to land; rent or wages paid-profit and loss in relation to the owner, tenant, labourer and gender. - e.
+Income distribution pattern, income disparities (growing or reducing) among class groups and within each class - f.
+The type of economy subsistence or market surplus according to classes. - g.

-- g.
 Market malpractices, access to market at different levels, to transport, to storage facilities. - h.
 Organisational strengths of producers traders and consumers dominant organisations that make market mechanisms work - i.
-Consumption pattern of classes and in relation to gender Quantity and quality of primary, secondary and tertiary goods -Relationship of consumption pattern to distribution pattern, production and market structures - j.
-Class (es) that influence and control decisions.
+Consumption pattern of classes and in relation to gender Quantity and quality of primary, secondary and tertiary goods -Relationship of consumption pattern to distribution pattern, production and market structures